Core-Elements for Large-Scale Least Squares Estimation: Background

-To construct such a matrix $\X^+$, most existing methods aim to design a good sampling probability distribution $p_{ij}$ ($i=1,\ldots,n$; $j=1,\ldots,p$), such that the approximation error $\|\X-\X^+\|_{2}$ is as small as possible given a sampling budget. \cite{achlioptas2007fast} proposed the so-called $\ell_{2}$ sampling such that $p_{ij} \propto x_{ij}^{2}$, and provided theoretical bounds for this approach.
-These bounds were later refined by \cite{drineas2011note}.
+To construct such a matrix $\X^+$, most existing methods aim to design a good sampling probability distribution $p_{ij}$ ($i=1,\ldots,n$; $j=1,\ldots,p$), such that the approximation error $\|\X-\X^+\|_{2}$ is as small as possible given a sampling budget $s$. \cite{achlioptas2007fast} proposed the so-called $\ell_{2}$ sampling such that $p_{ij} \propto x_{ij}^{2}$, which was later refined by \cite{drineas2011note}.
 Alternatively, \cite{arora2006fast} proposed $\ell_{1}$ sampling, where $p_{ij} \propto |x_{ij}|$.
 Later, \cite{achlioptas2013near} proposed a near-optimal probability distribution using matrix-Bernstein inequality.
 Their approach can be regarded as a combination of two $\ell_{1}$-based distributions: $p_{i j} \propto |x_{ij}|$ when $s$ is small, and $p_{i j} \propto |x_{ij}|\cdot \|\bx_i\|_{1}$ as $s$ grows.
 More recently, \cite{kundu2017recovering} developed hybrid-$(\ell_{1}, \ell_{2})$ sampling, which is also a convex combination of probabilities previously proposed.

 In general, existing literature on element-wise sampling mainly focus on the algorithmic perspective, such that the applications of interest are usually compressed sensing and matrix recovery.
 Nevertheless, element-wise sampling with a statistical perspective, such that the applications involve providing effective and efficient solutions for large-scale statistical modeling and inference, is still a blank field and remains further studied.